internetofwater/pids.geoconnex.us/docs/contributor/README.md

 #### [MySQL Database](/build/yourls-mysql/) on Cloud SQL

-Used by [YOURLS](https://yourls.org/) to host all 1:1 and Regex URL mappings of webpages hosted by [Publishers](README.md#persona-publisher) in geoconnex.
+Used by [YOURLS](https://yourls.org/) to host all 1:1 and Regex URL mappings of webpages hosted by [Publishers](README.md#persona-publisher) in Geoconnex.
 The structure of the tables is prescribed by YOURLS.